The hunt is on!

-- Sprinkle baby powder “paw prints” around the house.
-Invite kids to follow the Easter Bunny to where the hunt begins.
+- Place construction paper “paw prints” at the entrance of your home or garden, and invite kids to follow the Easter Bunny to where the hunt begins.

-- Award special prizes for eggs rolled in glitter or marked by special stickers.
+- Award special prizes for finding eggs rolled in glitter or marked by special stickers.

-- Limit the number of eggs each child can keep so no child gets left out.
+- Limit the number of eggs each child can find so no child gets left out.

-- Hide clues in hollow eggs for a treasure hunt.
+- Hide clues in hollow plastic eggs for a treasure hunt.

 Easter Party Games

-- Pin the Cotton Tail on Peter Rabbit.
-Forget pinning the tail on the donkey!
-Tack up a drawing of Peter Rabbit.
-Pass out cotton balls with double-stick tape for tails.
+- Pin the Tail on the Bunny.
+Tack up a drawing of Peter Rabbit and use cotton balls with double-stick tape for tails.

 - Face-painting.
 Use non-toxic colors found at your local craft or costume store to draw bunny noses and whiskers, flowers, and butterflies.